 Earlier, I used to spend almost 1-2 hours a day for writing an article.
 Also, did a lot of promotion for the blog so that I was able to get thousands of visitors per day.

-Now all my hard work got wasted.
+Now all my hard work got wasted, however, good that I preserved the domain & it’s content.

 Today, I am available to this world, to do blogging.